No Tags Found!

 From India

-Yes we can do even that.
-But before giving it is advisable to keep a copy of those for your reference too.
-It is common that it happens from govt. officials and we are gettting blamed.
-So even I changed as I use to give all the docs to employees only.
-Let them face the PF dept.
+Yes, we can do that as well.
+However, before providing it, it is advisable to keep a copy of those documents for your reference too.
+It is common for such incidents to occur with government officials, and we are being wrongly blamed.
+Therefore, I have also made a change, as I used to provide all the documents to employees only.
+Let them deal with the PF department.

-For sake of saving paper you shall scan and have soft copy.
+For the sake of saving paper, you should scan and keep a soft copy.

 From India, Bangalore